Documentation

 Grafit

-The Rust engine directly, with bindings for Python, C, and more.
+The same Rust engine that powers the local backend, used directly via Python, C, and more.
 For when you need low-level control or non-Python languages.

 - Python, C/C++ bindings (other languages coming soon)